BrendaMichelle/fast-track-weekend/README.md

 In programming, it's best practice to try to reuse code!
 Reusing code helps us improve our code's logic, allows us to tackle larger problems, and allows us to make our code cleaner!

-Let's say we ćanted to write a program to greet people.
+Let's say we wanted to write a program to greet people.
 So perhaps we have something like this:

 ```Ruby
 puts "Hello, Michelle."